-As Sr. VP at Sacramento State, Dr. Varlotta leads a multifaceted division that includes enrollment management, student success, campus life, educational equity, and Division I Athletics departments.
-With Dr. Varlotta at the helm, her team of ~30 departments and 400+ staff has attained achievements that not only enhance the present-day campus but serve as the foundation for a strong, forward-moving university of the future.
+As the Sr. VP at Sacramento State, Dr. Varlotta leads a multifaceted division that includes the following departments: enrollment management, student success, campus life, educational equity, and NCAA Division I Athletics.
+With Dr. Varlotta at the helm, her team of ~30 departments and 500+ staff has attained achievements that not only enhance the present-day campus but also serve as the foundation for a strong, forward-moving university of the future.
 Examples of these accomplishments include:

 - building an expert enrollment management team that habitually hits its fast-changing enrollment targets

 - recruiting and enrolling the most diverse student class in Sacramento State history

 - co-chairing the campus’ graduation and retention initiative, leading to increased retention in several cohort areas

 - creating and implementing an outcomes-based assessment program that has been replicated on campuses across the country

 - opening “The WELL,” California’s most integrated collegiate recreation and wellness facility